calderonanna/Warbler-ROH/7_GATK Variant Calling.md

 **-L #**: Specify interval, if any (eg. -L 20).
 In other words, if you're only calling variants for a specific chromosome, you need to specify what chromosome it is.
 In this example, they are only looking to call variants on chromosome 20, so -L 20.
 If looking at all chromosomes, do not specify.

 ## SNP Calling Script
 Create SNP Calling script for each of the 21 samples.
+Note: I believe the -Xmx has to be the same as the mem.
+So mine is -Xmx500g, therefore #PBS -l mem=500gb.
+I gave it a ton of memory just to be on the safe side.
+Also, I think the -nct number also has to match ppn.
+For example, -nct 40 and therfore my #PBS -l nodes=1:ppn=40

 ```bash
 for i in `cat ~/SzpiechLab/abc6435/Scripts/warbler_id_list.txt`; do echo "
 #!/bin/bash